-Photos Lost during Transfer Android
+Photos Lost During Transfer Android

-Possible Solutions to Pictures Lost during Transfer Problem
+Possible Solutions to Pictures Lost During Transfer

 Way 1: Restart the Android Phone

-Recover Photos Lost during Transfer
+How to Recover Photos Lost During Transfer

-It is greatly helpful for you to retrieve lost photos from the internal memory as well as Android SD card with its two features.
+MiniTool Mobile Recovery for Android is greatly helpful for you to retrieve lost photos, contacts, videos, audio, messages, and documents from the internal memory as well as the SD card.

-① Recover Transferred Files from Android Internal Memory
+1. Recover Transferred Files From Android Internal Memory